organise-network/frontend-dogs-task/README.md

 1. Ensure you have **node** (min. version `14.18.1`) & **npm** (min. version `6.4.15`) installed in your local dev environment. *We're more than happy to help you with this -- please let us know if you'd like support!
 This set up is not part of our evaluation.*
 2. Install your **IDE/code editor of choice** (we use VSCode & Webstorm, and we're more than happy for you to use your personal favourite).
 3. Have a **Github account** ready to go for this project, or create a new one.
-4. Fork this repo!
+4. Clone this repo into you own!
 We're happy for you to make this a private repo.

 ## Commands